Zicheng-KIT/SpeechTranslation/reports/proposal_for_fourth_task.md

    - Age influences vocal tone and articulation, introducing variability that could affect model performance.
    - The dataset contains diverse age groups, allowing us to test whether the model performs consistently across speakers with age-related variations in speech.

+4. **Sentence Length (Character Level)**:
+   - Variations in sentence length can challenge the model’s ability to handle short and long sentences effectively.
+   - By analyzing the distribution of sentence lengths, we can identify any biases or weaknesses related to sentence complexity or brevity.
+   - The chart below illustrates the sentence length distribution in the dataset, showing how the majority of sentences cluster around specific lengths, with a fitted normal distribution curve for better visualization.

 ---

 **Benefits of Attribute-Based Adversarial Testing**:

-- **Real-World Applicability**: Testing the model with realistic variations ensures robustness in real-world applications, where users have diverse accents, genders, and ages.
+- **Real-World Applicability**: Testing the model with realistic variations ensures robustness in real-world applications, where users have diverse accents, genders, ages, and sentence complexities.
-- **Insight into Biases**: Attribute-based testing helps identify potential biases (e.g., favoring male voices or standard German accent), guiding improvements in training data and model architecture.
+- **Insight into Biases**: Attribute-based testing helps identify potential biases (e.g., favoring short sentences or standard German accent), guiding improvements in training data and model architecture.
-- **Fairness and Inclusivity**: Evaluating performance across demographic and linguistic attributes promotes inclusivity by ensuring equitable performance for all user groups.
+- **Fairness and Inclusivity**: Evaluating performance across demographic, linguistic, and structural attributes promotes inclusivity by ensuring equitable performance for all user groups.

 #### Male Distribution:
 | age       |   germany |   austria |   switzerland |